-Almost everybody knows about human growth hormone these days.
-This amazing substance that is secreted naturally by the pituitary gland has been associated to many wonderful benefits in the body.
-HGH is more popular for its use by bodybuilders and those interested in slowing aging.
-It offers even more benefits, although caution needs to be exercised when trying to tap into them.
-In addition to highlighting some of the awesome benefits of growth hormone, we also discuss the risks so you do not get caught unawares and for you to be better prepared to avoid them.
+Nowadays, almost every person knows what human growth hormone is and why it is essential.
+This amazing substance that is secreted naturally by our pituitary gland has been associated with many wonderful benefits in the body.
+HGH is more popular for its use by bodybuilders and those interested in slowing the process of aging.
+It offers many more benefits, although caution needs to be exercised when trying to tap into them.
+In addition to highlighting some of the awesome benefits of growth hormone, we also discuss the risks involved so that you do not get caught unawares and can be better prepared to avoid these risks.

 Benefits of human growth hormone

-If are not yet a growth hormone enthusiast, you might wonder what’s it with the popularity and the rave.
-We may be right to say many people are simply very fascinated by the wonders of the substance.
-Some have described it using phrases such as “Fountain of Youth,” “wonder drug,” and “21st century medicine.”
+If you are not yet a growth hormone enthusiast, you might be wondering why it is so popular and raved about so much.
+Many people are truly fascinated by the wonders of this substance.
+Some have described it using phrases such as “Fountain of Youth,” “wonder drug,” and “21st-century medicine.”
 The following are some of the impressive benefits that have been linked to HGH.

 One of the serious health risks confronting modern society is obesity.
-This has become an epidemic of sort in the United States and many other Western countries.
-The increasingly sedentary lifestyles of people, occasioned by technological advancements, have contributed immensely to this.
+This has become an epidemic of a sort in the United States and many other Western countries.
+The increasingly sedentary lifestyles of people made worse by the technological advancements have contributed immensely to this.
 It has been observed that HGH levels in obese individuals are typically low.
 The hormone speeds up lipolysis, which is a process by which lipids are broken down in the body.
 It also assists with hydrolysis of triglycerides into free fatty acids and glycerol.
 What this means in simple words is that you are at increased risk of having fat buildup in your body when HGH levels are low.
 In a large study carried out at the Palm Springs Life Extension Institute between 1994 and 1996, a 72 percent improvement in body fat loss was reported after HGH therapy.

-Perhaps, the more interesting thing here is that growth hormone is believed to help in fighting abdominal obesity, which is usually very tough to deal with.
-This much was suggested in a double-blind study that appeared in the Journal of Clinical Endocrinology & Metabolism.
+Perhaps, the most interesting thing here is the ability of growth hormone to help fight abdominal obesity, which is usually very tough to deal with.
+This idea was suggested in a double-blind study that appeared in the Journal of Clinical Endocrinology & Metabolism.
 Reduction in abdominal and visceral adipose tissue was observed in the nine-month investigation, which had men aged between 48 and 66 years as its participants, after treatment with HGH.
 In addition, diastolic blood pressure decreased with body fat while there was an improvement in insulin sensitivity.

 HGH Benefits Muscle mass

-Another amazing thing about growth hormone is that it supposedly help to build lean muscle mass.
-It does this while helping to cut down on body fat at the same time.
-This is a major reason it is quite popular among bodybuilders.
+Another amazing thing about growth hormone is that it supposedly helps to build lean muscle mass.
+It does this while helping to cut down body fat at the same time.
+This is a major reason it is so popular among bodybuilders.
 In a 12-week, double-blind randomized study published in Hormone Research, obese participants were placed on a low-calorie diet while being treated with recombinant human growth hormone (rHGH or somatropin).
-The treatment group experienced improvement in their lean muscle mass, while the placebo group saw a decline in same.
+The treatment group experienced improvement in their lean muscle mass, while the placebo group saw a decline in it.

 In addition to lean muscle mass building, many bodybuilders and athletes are drawn to growth hormone because of its ability to improve muscle strength.
 It enhances collagen synthesis in the tendons and skeletal muscles in the body.
 This boosts muscle strength and exercise performance.
 The strength enhancement benefit of human growth hormone was observed in one study that appeared in the International Journal of Endocrinology.
 Fourteen subjects with ages between 50 and 70 years were divided into two equal groups and one was given HGH therapy.